oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 *Example:*

-OCI sizing of the EBS workload and its integrated Solution components are reflected in the diagram below:
+A sample sizing of the EBS workload is reflected in the diagram below for reference purposes:

 ![OCI - Bill of Materials](images/OCI-Sizing-Template-V1.pdf)